 KC: When did you start working at the de Saisset again?

 LK: I started working as the Curator in the fall of 2009.
 It's like this incredible coming home because I've literally come full circle, coming back to the place where it all began.

-KC: What are your responsibilities as the Curator?
+KC: What are your responsibilities as the Assistant Director?

-LK: As Curator, my primary responsibilities are to determine the schedule of exhibitions and to select the work that is included in the shows.
+LK: As Assistant Director, my primary responsibilities are to determine the schedule of exhibitions and to select the work that is included in the shows.
 I act as exhibition coordinator when we have a traveling exhibition or I work closely with the guest curator.
 In addition, I generate interpretive materials such as exhibition descriptions, wall texts, and object labels.
-I work with the Preparator to design and layout the shows.
+I work with the Exhibitions Project Coordinator to design and layout the shows.
 And, I build education programs—lectures, workshops, panel discussions, etc.—to compliment the exhibits.